linschris/weatherapp/README.md

 * Utilizing raw information
     * I transformed the information I received from the API to fit the aethestic of the web application.

 ##### Current things to think about:
-* Touching up CSS and making the web application more responsive (mobile mainly)
-* Adding more details
+* Making it responsive (The more stuff I add, the more unresponsive it gets hehe)